Blob-Menu/Blob-Menu/README.md

 * [ ] Refactor most stuff to make it less garbage
 * [ ] Support lower resolutions better
 * [ ] Plugins System
+* [ ] Rewrite the rest of GMods major menu components, like the error display and gui.OpenURL() popup

 # Known Bugs
 - Back button doesnt remove itself properly on other tabs besides Internet